ibm-cloud-docs/blockchain/howto/ibp-console.md

 If you are interested in learning more about how to use {{site.data.keyword.blockchainfull_notm}} Platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, or any Kubernetes v1.19 - v1.22 container platform on x86_64 hardware, see [Getting started with IBM Blockchain Platform 2.5.2](/docs/blockchain?topic=blockchain-get-started-console-ocp).

-If you are an experienced Hyperledger Fabric customer and are interested in learning more about how to use the {{site.data.keyword.blockchainfull_notm}} peer, CA, orderer, and smart contract container images, see [Using the {{site.data.keyword.blockchainfull_notm}} images ](/docs/blockchain?topic=blockchain-blockchain-images).
+If you are an experienced Hyperledger Fabric customer and are interested in learning more about how to use the {{site.data.keyword.blockchainfull_notm}} peer, CA, orderer, and smart contract container images, see [Using the IBM Blockchain images](/docs/blockchain?topic=blockchain-blockchain-images).

 Watch the following video for an introduction to blockchain and the {{site.data.keyword.blockchainfull}} Platform: